 - Mooring fees at Ku-ring-gai Chase National Park

-- Entry to museums and Discovery centres
+- Entry to museums, visitor centres, rainforest centres, Discovery and education centres

 - The Skitube in Kosciuszko National Park

 - Boat landing fees at The Basin in Ku-ring-gai Chase National Park and the islands in Sydney Harbour National Park

 Are there NSW parks not covered by an NPWS annual pass

 Yes.
 An annual pass will not provide you with access to the following areas and parks in NSW:

 - Worimi Conservation Lands require a specific vehicle access permit for motor vehicle entry and beach driving at Stockton Beach in the Worimi Conservation Lands.

 - Booderee National Park, at Jervis Bay, is managed jointly by the Wreck Bay Aboriginal Community and the Australian Government Department of the Environment, Water, Heritage and the Arts.

 - 3 areas in Oxley Wild Rivers National Park have day vehicle entry fees: Halls Peak campground, Riverside campground and picnic area, and Youdales campground.
 Fees aren't applicable if you're paying camping fees at these locations.